Sheryl WuDunn: Biography

 A third generation Chinese American, Sheryl WuDunn grew up in New York City on the Upper West Side of Manhattan.
-She attended Cornell University, graduating with a B.A. in European History in 1981.
+She attended Cornell University, graduating with a BA in European History in 1981.
 For three years, WuDunn worked for Bankers Trust Company as an international loan officer.
-After this, she earned her M.B.A. from Harvard Business School and M.P.A. from Princeton's Woodrow Wilson School of Public and International Affairs.
+After this, she earned her MBA from Harvard Business School and MPA from Princeton's Woodrow Wilson School of Public and International Affairs.

 WuDunn married reporter Nicholas Kristof in 1988.
 After working for The Wall Street Journal and other publications, WuDunn joined the staff of The New York Times as a correspondent in the Beijing bureau in 1989.

 WuDunn worked for a time for Goldman Sachs as a vice president in its investment management division as a private wealth advisor, before leaving to write a book.

 WuDunn and her husband Kristof won the Pulitzer Prize for International Reporting in 1990 for their coverage of the Tiananmen Square protests of 1989.
 They were the first married couple ever to win a Pulitzer for journalism; WuDunn was the first female Asian-American reporter to win a Pulitzer.
 She also won a George Polk Award and an Overseas Press Club award, both for reporting in China.

 In 2009, WuDunn and Kristof received the Dayton Literary Peace Prize's 2009 Lifetime Achievement Award.
 In 2011, WuDunn was listed by Newsweek as one of the 150 Women who Shake the World.

 In 2012, WuDunn was selected as one of 60 notable members of the League of Extraordinary Women by Fast Company magazine.
-In 2013, she was included as one of the leading "women who make America" in the PBS documentary "The Makers."
+In 2013, she was included as one of the leading "women who make America" in the PBS documentary "The Makers".
 She was also featured in a 2013 Harvard Business School film about prominent women who have graduated from the business school.
 In August 2015, Business Insider named her one of the 31 most prominent graduates of the Harvard Business School.

 In 2015 she signed an open letter which the ONE Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.